Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Background

 \subsection{Literature Review}

 This subsection reviews prior works on QAOA for the MDS problem.
 Dinneen and Hua~\cite{dinneen2017formulating}, as well as Pan and Lu~\cite{pan2024qubo}, encode the MDS problem as a QUBO model but do not explicitly construct the corresponding objective Hamiltonian, although the derivation is straightforward.
 Nonetheless, their work provides a modeling strategy that bridges classical combinatorial optimization problems and variational quantum algorithms.
-Different from these two methods, Guerrero designed a QAOA solution for the MDS problem without using the QUBO model~\cite{guerrero2020solving}.
-While this method also requires auxiliary qubits, it saves more quantum resources than the previous two methods.
+Different from these two methods, Guerrero designed a QAOA algorithm for the MDS problem without using the QUBO model~\cite{guerrero2020solving}.
+While this algorithm also requires auxiliary qubits, it saves more circuit overhead compared to the previous two methods.
 Collectively, these studies provide valuable modeling strategies and confirm the potential of QAOA in addressing the MDS problem.